List Of Soccer Tips

 As players get older, the game gets more competitive and physical.
 Make sure that you play within the boundaries of the game and do not play with the intent of injuring a player on the other team.
 Soccer is a fun sport when everyone plays cleanly and goes after the ball rather than looking to foul the other players on the field.

-There are different positions in soccer including goalie, defense, midfield, and attack.
-Make sure that you understand what the roles of every position is and the location that they have to stay on the field.
-If you get out of position you risk leaving an opposing player wide open.
+There are different positions in soccer, including goalie, defense, midfield, and attack.
+Make sure that you understand what the roles of every position are and the location where they have to stay on the field.
+If you get out of position, you risk leaving an opposing player wide open.

-Whenever you are out on the field put a smile on and enjoy playing this beautiful game.
-Soccer can get competitive and intense, but remember at the end of the day all that matters is that you had a fun time and as you walk off the field all you can do is think about the next time that you will be playing the wonderful game of soccer.
+Whenever you are out on the field, put a smile on and enjoy playing this beautiful game.
+Soccer can get competitive and intense, but remember, at the end of the day, all that matters is that you had a fun time.
+As you walk off the field, all you should think about the next time that you will be playing the wonderful game of soccer.

 Whether you are just starting the game or have been playing your whole life, try to have a ball on your foot at all times and work on dribbling and little skill moves because you can never practice your skills too much.

 Make sure that you are always wearing cleats and shin guards when you are playing soccer.
 The cleats will prevent you from slipping and rolling an ankle.
 Shin guards will protect your shins from getting kicked by other players on the field.
-During a game, a referee will always check to make sure you have on the proper cleats and shin guards, so make sure to purchase them before your first game.
+During a game, a referee will always check to confirm you are wearing the proper cleats and shin guards, so make sure to purchase them before your first game.

 Always listen to your coach when they are trying to help you improve your game.
 Typically your coach has lots of knowledge of the game and will help you succeed and improve your skills on the field.
 Try not to argue with your coach, but take their criticism and be coachable.